x10-lang/x10/x10.dist/README.txt

 This program is controlled by the Eclipse Public Licence v1.0.

-This directory contains the 1.7.5 release of X10, including the X10 C++ code generation backend.
+This directory contains the SVN HEAD release of X10.

-To build both backends, run "ant" in x10.dist.
+To build both the C++ and Java backends, run "ant" in x10.dist.
 To build just the Java backend, run "ant dist-java" in x10.dist.

 Prerequisites: